reduxframework/docs/docs/configuration/README.md

 # Configuration

-Redux can be quite overwhelming.
-There are so many features which reach to all areas of WordPress.
-This area will help you to understand more complex configurations and how to use them.
+Redux can be overwhelming.
+There are a multitude of features that reach all areas of WordPress.
+This section will help you understand more complex configurations and how to use them.

 ::: tip Good Starting Points
 - [The Redux API](api.md)